-86 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
-Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
+If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
+Note that the said Part 5 applies only to ordinary representatives which per definition exclude persons submitting documents as customs brokers or registered agents.
 It follows that Part 5 does not apply to customs brokers and registered agents that submit applications on behalf of applicants in that capacity.

+Application for extension of timeframes or periods or postponement of dates (section 908 of Control Act read with section 228 of Customs Duty Act)
-(2) A person that wishes to have a timeframe or period extended or a date postponed in terms of section 908 of the Control Act must apply for such extension or postponement in terms of this rule.

-(3) (a) An application referred to in subrule (1) must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.

-(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, application must be submitted to the Customs Office as may with reference to section 908(2) be appropriate in the circumstances, or as may be determined or directed by the customs authority in a specific case.

-(4) An application referred to in subrule (2) must reflect the following information:

-- (a) The name and customs code of the applicant, or if the applicant does not have a customs code, the the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules; 87; - the relevant section of the Customs Duty Act or these Rules prescribing the timeframe, period or date which is required to be extended or postponed; - (d) the extended timeframe or period or postponed date applied for; - (e) the reason why the extension or postponement is required, which may be motivated in a separate supporting document submitted together with the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules; and
+- 13.2 (1) In this rule a reference to section 908 of the Control Act must be read as a reference to that section- - (a) as applied by section 228(1) and (2) of the Customs Duty Act; and - (b) as qualified by section 228(3). - (2) A person that wishes to have a timeframe or period extended or a date postponed in terms of section 908 of the Control Act must apply for such extension or postponement in terms of this rule. - (3) (a) An application referred to in subrule (1) must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules. - (b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, application must be submitted to the Customs Office as may with reference to section 908(2) be appropriate in the circumstances, or as may be determined or directed by the customs authority in a specific case. - (4) An application referred to in subrule (2) must reflect the following information: - (a) The name and customs code of the applicant, or if the applicant does not have a customs code, the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative 112 on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules; 113;

+See definition of "ordinary representative" in rule 1.1 of the Customs Control Rules and explanatory footnote.

-87 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
-Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
+&lt;sup>113 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
+Note that the said Part 5 applies only to ordinary representatives which per definition exclude persons submitting documents as customs brokers or registered agents.
 It follows that Part 5 does not apply to customs brokers and registered agents that submit applications on behalf of applicants in that capacity.